Causes of Chronic Pain

-Preventing it and Learning from it!
+Focus on Preventing it and Learning from it!

 As we begin to explore some different options/strategies for easing pain, please keep in mind that our bodies need to signal pain.
-Pain is now our enemy it is our bodies way of warning us that something isn't right.
+Pain is not our enemy it is our bodies way of warning us that something isn't right.

-Pain is a Lack of Oxygen
+Causes of Chronic Pain - Lack of Oxygen

 Dr. C. Samuel West at the International Academy of Lymphology favorite sayings was, "Pain is a lack of oxygen at the cellular level."
 Dr. C. Samuel West isn't the only one who feels that way.
 Majid Ali, M.D.also stated about oxygen "It is an elixir of life and a hemlock for death--the ultimate molecular Dr. Jekyll and Mr. Hyde.
 Sometimes by its presence and sometimes by its absence, oxygen initiates signaling for cellular life as well as demise.
 In that context, it is important to recognize that oxygen drives chronic pain pathways primarily by its absence."